skip to main content

 Stay close to the hotspot

-You don’t want to stray too far from your hotspot, especially if it’s powered by your phone, as it may not have the best range.
-Generally, it’s best to stay within 15 feet of your hotspot, or simply keep it right next to the device you’re using.
+You don’t want to stray too far from your hotspot device, as it may not have the best range.
+Generally, it’s best to stay within 15 feet of your hotspot, or keep it right next to the tethered device.

 Eliminate Wi-Fi obstructions and interference